Bishwas-py/django-svelte-template/README.md

 ### For Frontend  <img src="https://skillicons.dev/icons?i=svelte" width="12">

 No doubts, Svelte is awesome, and I do feel Svelte 5 is awesome too.
-And `DjangoKit (NPM)` is a really powerful tool, provides quick and easy ways to integrate django's djapy with sveltekit frontend, has toast (svelte runes based) and flash messages (cookie based).
+The frontend has a really powerful tools/helpers, providing quick and easy ways to integrate django's with SvelteKit frontend, has toast (svelte runes based) and flash messages (cookie based).

 And tailwind css obviously, it could be a semi-sin to hate this thing, but yes, if you wanna remove